The Simple Basics of Pruning — pruning as an art form.

 One of my next articles will be “how to start your very own bonsai”.
 Keep in touch.

-Some rather entertaining adventures of johntheplantman may be found in the book “Requiem for a Redneck” by John P. Schulz
+Some rather entertaining adventures of johntheplantman may be found in the book “Requiem for a Redneck” by John P. Schulz.
+Try the Kindle ve5rsion

 Or, read the reviews on Amazon: